edrihan/monospacifier/README.md

 # monospacifier.py
 This file is forked from https://github.com/cpitclaudel/monospacifier

 I wanted to use it with newer python, and it seems abandoned.
-This fork aims to fix a couple issues so that this pacakge works a bit better.
-Feel free to leave issues or pull requests and I'll try to keep it updated.
+This fork fixes https://github.com/cpitclaudel/monospacifier/issues/32 so it should work!

 *A great way to increase the Unicode coverage of your favorite programming font.*